Mar7inD/XDR1-AR-Project/blogposts/week6_lab3.md

 ## 4. Reflection

-Although Lean Touch proved to be a powerful and efficient framework, building my own system from scratch was an invaluable learning experience.
+Although Lean Touch proved to be good and efficient framework, building my own system from scratch was an invaluable learning experience.
 It gave me a deeper understanding of touch input handling, multi-touch logic, and gesture detection in Unity.
-More importantly, it strengthened my ability to debug complex behaviors on mobile devices and taught me how to adapt third-party solutions to fit the specific needs of my project.
+More importantly, it strengthened my ability to debug complex behaviors on mobile devices.
+Combining Lean Touch with my gathered knowledge helped me fit the provided solution to the specific needs of my project.

-In the end, even though I transitioned to a ready-made solution, the process of creating and refining my own gesture system made me a much stronger and more confident developer.
+In the end, even though I transitioned to a ready-made solution, the process of creating and refining my own gesture system helped me understand better mobile controls for AR applications.